George Speight: Fiji coup of 2000

 On 19 May 2000 a group of armed men led by Speight stormed the Fijian Parliament and took the government hostage.
 Speight claimed to have seized power on behalf of ethnic Fijians, and purported to have revoked the 1997 constitution and appointed himself interim president and opposition MP Timoci Silatolu as interim Prime Minister.
-The coup led to rioting and mob-violence in Suva, and ten days later to the overthrow of President Kamisese Mara by military commander Frank Bainimarama.
+The coup led to rioting and mob-violence in the Fijian capital Suva, and ten days later to the overthrow of President Kamisese Mara by military commander Frank Bainimarama.
 Bainimarama appointed an all-indigenous Fijian interim government on 3 July, which was rejected by Speight, leading to widespread violence across Fiji.

-On 9 July,following prolonged negotiations, signed the Muanikau Accord with the military, agreeing to release the hostages in exchange for an amnesty for himself.
+On 9 July, following prolonged negotiations, Speight signed the Muanikau Accord with the military, agreeing to release the hostages in exchange for an amnesty for himself.
 All his key demands had been met.
 The last hostages were released on 13 July.

 Following the return of hostages and weapons, Speight and his followers moved to Kalabu Fijian School on the outskirts of Suva, where they continued to lobby over the makeup of the interim government and demand control of key portfolios.
 When the government rejected his demands, his spokesman Joe Nata threatened civil war.

 Arrest and trial

 On 26 July Speight and three others were arrested at a military checkpoint following threats to President Josefa Iloilo.
 The military then stormed his headquarters, killing one person and arresting 369 supporters.
 On 11 August 2000 he was charged with treason and imprisoned pending trial.

 In the 2001 Fijian general election, while still awaiting trial, Speight was elected to Parliament in the Tailevu North Fijian communal seat as a candidate for the Conservative Alliance-Matanitu Vanua.
 In December 2001 he was dismissed from Parliament for non-attendance.

 On 18 February 2002 Speight pleaded guilty to treason and was sentenced to death.
 The sentence was commuted to life imprisonment the same day by President Ratu Josefa Iloilo.
 Initially imprisoned on Nukulau island, in 2006 he was transferred to the Naboro Maximum Security Prison after Nukulau's closure.

-In response for calls for his parole in 2020, Fijian Prime Minister Frank Bainimarama said that there would be no special treatment for him.
+In response to calls for his parole in 2020, Fijian Prime Minister Frank Bainimarama said that there would be no special treatment for him.

+On 18 September 2024 Speight was granted a presidential pardon.
+He was released from prison the next day.